 However, the very measures designed to keep us safe from COVID-19, such as lockdowns, have the unintended consequence of affecting our diet and physical activity levels.
 This often affects the poorest and most vulnerable disproportionately, due to the lack of access to quality, affordable, healthy food.
 The pandemic has caused food supply disruption, stockpiling and production issues, and spikes in food prices.
 This has led to an increased reliance on highly processed, long shelf life, calorie-rich foods and has reduced access to fresh fruit and vegetables.
 In addition, nutrition-specific community measures designed to address problems of malnutrition might be suspended to focus health resources on COVID-19.

-All of these changes can contribute to weight gain during the pandemic, the long-term effects of which can have an impact throughout the life course, starting for example with the suspension of a number of different health services, for example maternal health services such as breastfeeding support services.
-For children, having been breastfed reduces their risk of being overweight or obese in childhood and adulthood, decreasing their risk of many cancers later in later life.
+All of these changes can contribute to weight gain, the long-term effects of which can have an impact throughout the life course, starting for example with the suspension of a number of different health services, for example maternal health services such as breastfeeding support services.
+For children, having been breastfed reduces their risk of being overweight or obese in childhood and adulthood, decreasing their risk of many cancers in later life.

 There are also health risks due to reduced physical activity and increased sedentary behaviour due to movement restrictions and physical distancing measures.
-In America, time spent on streaming platforms such as Netflix, YouTube and Amazon Prime grew by 34 percent over two weeks at the beginning of March, with collective usage going from 116.4 billion minutes the week of March 2 to 156.1 billion in the week of March 16.
+In America, time spent on streaming platforms such as Netflix, YouTube and Amazon Prime grew by 34 percent over two weeks at the beginning of March 2020, with collective usage going from 116.4bn minutes the week of 2 March to 156.1bn in the week of 16 March.

-WCRF’s expert panel found strong evidence that greater screen time is a convincing cause of weight gain, overweight and obesity in children – an issue that could be exacerbated in the current crisis.
-Increased screen time also increases exposure to advertising which research shows affects the dietary intake of children 4.
-However, for many stuck inside with no access to gardens or other outdoor spaces, active video games or exercise videos might be their best chance for physical activity.
+WCRF’s expert panel found strong evidence that greater screen time is a convincing cause of weight gain, overweight and obesity in children – an issue that could be exacerbated in the crisis.
+Increased screen time also increases exposure to advertising, which, research shows, affects the dietary intake of children4.
+However, for many stuck inside with no access to gardens or other outdoor spaces, active video games or exercise videos may be their best chance for physical activity.

 To ensure populations continue to access and consume healthy diets and can be physically active during the pandemic, governments should: